devlooped/jq/readme.md

 <!-- #content -->
-Packs the [jq](https://jqlang.github.io/jq/) binaries for easy execution from dotnet applications on Linux (AMD64 and ARM64), macOS (AMD64 and ARM64) and Windows (AMD64 and i386).
+Packs the [jq](https://jqlang.github.io/jq/) binaries for easy execution from dotnet applications running on Linux (AMD64 and ARM64), macOS (AMD64 and ARM64) and Windows (AMD64 and i386).

 When JsonPath falls short, `jq` is the obvious next step in flexibility